loopandlearn/news/docs/edition/2026-02-14.md

 What’s new:

 * Updated app icon with a iOS26 look (only visible with iOS 26)
-* New pump battery alarm (in addition to looping phone battery alarms)
+* New pump battery alarm (in addition to phone battery alarms for the OS-AID phone)
 * Improved alarm wording for better consistency
 * New Appearance setting: choose System / Light / Dark with instant change